 - Lastly, remove the cartridge.
 It should wiggle out fairly easily with your hand.

 - Replace the cartridge.
 Be sure that it is seated so that the handle turns off and on properly before putting it all back together again.
 Otherwise, your handle may turn to the wrong positions from where it was before.
 Many of these cartridges are finicky this way but simple to figure out.

 - Enjoy!
-You'll sleep like a baby without that annoying drip and it only took a couple dollars and few minutes of your time.
+You'll sleep like a baby without that annoying drip and it only took a couple of dollars and a few minutes of your time.